Improving working conditions in the garment industry, Bangladesh

 For all factories we source from the principles of safety, partnership, transparency and improvement apply.
 In Bangladesh in particular we have conducted structural surveys using independent experts contracted either directly by us or by the Bangladesh Accord at every factory that we source from and publish a list of factories that we use.
 Furthermore, the Tesco Clothing Manufacturing Standard ensures consistent product quality in all of our sourcing countries.
 Where factories struggle to meet our ethical and quality standards we try and work with them to improve, however, if they fail to make satisfactory progress they are ultimately removed from our supply base.

-“The main objective of the Ethical Trade team is to assess and improve the working conditions of the factories that supply Tesco.
+“The main objective of the Responsible Sourcing team is to assess and improve the working conditions of the factories that supply Tesco.
 We also focus on strengthening management and worker relationships and promote responsible business practices.”

 We are also proud to have been signatories of the initial Bangladesh Fire and Building Safety Accord and what it has achieved.
 We have committed to supporting the new Transition Accord, with a view to supporting Bangladeshi regulatory counterparts take back control of these issues and provide long-term benefits to Bangladeshi workers.